Corner Coffee Store is reader-supported. When you buy through links on our site, we may earn a commission. Learn more.

-If you’re tired of generic espresso martinis and are looking for a new, exciting coffee cocktail, look no further than the Flying Frenchman.
-The most common Flying Frenchman recipe calls for equal parts absinthe, espresso, and coffee liqueur, but there are a few different ways to make it depending on what you’re going for.
+If you are tired of generic espresso martinis and are looking for a new, exciting coffee cocktail, look no further than the Flying Frenchman.
+The most common Flying Frenchman recipe calls for equal parts absinthe, espresso, and coffee liqueur, but there are a few different ways to make it depending on what you are going for.
+We’ll teach you how to make the original recipe and a few popular variations in this short guide.
+We will also give you a list of our favorite choices for absinthe and coffee liqueur.

 How to Make Absinthe Coffee: